-Event Security Alarm Zeroized sec-memory
+Event Security Alarm Zeroized sec- memory

 Cover opening. В В

 Movement detection. В В

-Temperature out of range A A & B
+Temperature out of range А A & B

-Resistive film tamper.
-A A & B
+Resistive film tamper. А A & B

 Voltages out of range. А A & B

 Internal reference voltage out of range А A & B

-Module disconnection from the communication board A A & B
+Module disconnection from the communication board А A & B

 Abnormal Security microcontroller reset А A & B

-Security microcontroller watchdog A A & B
+Security microcontroller watchdog А A & B

 Zeroization service automatically run after successful application load A & B

-Table 8 Security mechanisms
+Table 8 - Security mechanisms

-Critical Security Parameters stored in Sec-memory-B are zeroized in response to any tamper detection.
-Secmemory-A may be used to store less sensitive data such as public keys, certificates or event logs.
+Critical Security Parameters (CSPs) of the loaded Application that are stored in Sec-memory-B are zeroized in response to any tamper detection.
+Sec-memory-A may be used to store less sensitive data such as public keys, certificates or event logs.